Tafreed57/TradersUtopia-resume/docs/AWS_AMPLIFY_DEPLOYMENT.md

-# AWS Amplify Deployment Guide
+# AWS Amplify Hosting Deployment Guide

-This guide will walk you through deploying your Next.js Discord clone to AWS Amplify.
+This guide will walk you through deploying your Next.js Discord clone to **AWS Amplify Hosting** (Git-based continuous deployment).

+> **Important:** This guide is for **Amplify Hosting** only, not Amplify CLI backend deployment.
+Your app uses external services (PostgreSQL, Clerk, Stripe, etc.) instead of Amplify backend services.

 ## Prerequisites